South Georgia Island: Where the Wild Things Are

 Ernest Shackleton & The History of South Georgia

 Anyone with even a passing interest in history will also find South Georgia island fascinating.
 The island played a crucial role in the life and times of Sir Ernest Shackleton, the famed British explorer who made multiple expeditions to Antarctica.
 In 1916 Shackleton landed on South Georgia after an audacious sea crossing to save his crew.
 The journey began not long after the Antarctic pack ice made mincemeat of Shackleton’s ship Endurance.
-Eventually, the crew found themselves stranded on Elephant Island, located off the coast of the Antarctic Peninsula.
+Eventually, the crew found themselves stranded on the northern side of Elephant Island, located off the coast of the Antarctic Peninsula.

 Exhibits at the South Georgia Museum in Grytviken, one of the island’s main settlements, cover Shackleton’s exploits in depth.
 A wander through the museum’s weathered wooden interior also reveals displays of whaling and maritime history.
 The building itself is a relic of sorts, once serving as the home of Grytviken’s whaling station manager.
 A short walk inland past rusting tanks sits the local church, dismantled in Norway and re-assembled here in 1913.